 At the same time, it’s important to leave yourself enough time to complete the loan application process, which can easily get delayed.
 Carlos Jaime, a loan officer and owner of CTC Brokers in California, said he cautions borrowers against leaving little room for error, just to save money (it’s cheaper to lock in a rate for a shorter period, say 15 days instead of 30).
 Common causes for longer loan application processes include appraisal delays, receipt of IRS transcripts (particularly around tax season) or the borrower failing to provide necessary documents in a timely manner.

 Jaime and Parsons both said that, ideally, borrowers are working with knowledgeable loan officers who can confidently advise borrowers about the best time to lock in a rate and for how long.
 Once you give your loan officer the go-ahead to request a rate lock and he or she receives confirmation of that action, you’re on the clock to get everything done.
 Still, that doesn’t mean you should feel like all the pressure to make these decisions is on you.

 “The biggest thing is educate yourself for sure, but at the same time use your loan officer to your advantage, you know, use them to help shoulder some of that responsibility,” Jaime said.
 “Keep in contact with your loan officer, and ask them questions, and they’ll be able to advise you to your specific situation.”

 Having better credit gives you access to lower interest rates on a home loan, which can potentially give you more buying power.
 So before you even begin your search for a home, you may want to check your credit reports and credit scores to see where you stand.
 You may find errors that are dragging your scores down, or you may decide to take a little extra time to work on your credit to bring your scores up.
-You can get your free credit reports annually from AnnualCreditReport.com, and you can get a free credit report summary, updated monthly, on Credit.com.
+You can get your free credit reports annually from AnnualCreditReport.com, and you can get a free credit report summary, updated every 14 days, on Credit.com.